 SCOPE: trimming the optic nerve with fine scissors.

-Now, inspect the retina for any visible damage and examine the vitreous chamber for pigmented cell debris from the retinal pigment epithelium or choroid [1].
-Use angled forceps to immobilize the eyecup in position [2].
+Continue using angled forceps to immobilize the eyecup and inspect the retina for visible damage and examine the vitreous chamber for pigmented cell debris from the retinal pigment epithelium or choroid [1],[2].
 Using a modified transfer pipette, flush the vitreous chamber with PBS, keeping the pipette tip submerged to prevent air bubbles [3].

 SCOPE: View showing retina and vitreous chamber, while pointing to damage and debris, if any.